Evaluation Methodologies in Software Protection Research: Sample Treatment

-Unlike gcc, which is only used once to deploy protections~\cite{2005_control_flow_based_obfuscation}, LLVM is also frequently used to deploy protections by transforming the compiler's IR (\totalllvmprotect{} papers).
-LLVM's more modular design plays a role in this.
-It enables SP researchers to apply transformations on LLVM IR at different stages in the compilation pipeline, as is done in the popular OLLVM obfuscator (\totalToolsOLLVM{} papers) but also in the other obfuscators developed on top of LLVM independently of OLLVM (\totalllvmprotectsole{} papers).
-While the clang compiler typically serves as a front-end for LLVM IR, clang can also perform source-to-source rewriting that can be leveraged to inject protections~\cite{2020_code_renewability_for_native_software_protection}.
+Unlike gcc, which is only used once to deploy protections~\cite{2005_control_flow_based_obfuscation}, LLVM is frequently used for this purpose (\totalllvmprotect{} papers).
+Its more modular compilation pipeline design enables obfuscating IR transformations at various stages.
+The popular OLLVM obfuscator builds in this, (\totalToolsOLLVM{}), and so do other obfuscators developed on top of LLVM (\totalllvmprotectsole{}).
+While the clang compiler typically serves as a front-end for LLVM IR, it is also used to inject protections with source-to-source rewriting~\cite{2020_code_renewability_for_native_software_protection}.